LaRouche's Triple Curve

 Over the years, LaRouche has forecast the inevitable collapse of the international financial system.
 He has proposed the establishment of an international development bank to facilitate global debt restructuring, and provide the credit required for large-scale infrastructure projects.
 LaRouche's name and proposals are both well-known throughout the developing world.
 Among the great projects he has proposed are: the development of India's Ganges-Brahmaputra river system; the harnessing of the Mekong River in Indochina; rebuilding China's north-south canal system; his Eastern European "productive triangle" plan, as well as connecting Eurasia through "New Silk Road" railway projects (the "Eurasian landbridge").
 LaRouche holds the ideas of Dr. Sun Yat-sen in high regard, especially his International Development of China proposing a similar plan for development.

 In 1987, Mr. LaRouche and six colleagues were thrown into federal prison by the George H.W.
 Bush administration.
-Mr. LaRouche, the oldest of Bush's political prisoners, was sent to federal prison in Rochester, Minnesota for five years (see "`Convict Him or Kill Him!'
+Mr. LaRouche was sent to federal prison in Rochester, Minnesota for five years (see "`Convict Him or Kill Him!'
 The Night They Came To Kill Me").
-After President Clinton took office in 1993, thousands of parliamentarians, congressman, diplomats, community leaders and clerics around the world called for the release and full exoneration of LaRouche.
-Mr. LaRouche was released in 1994 (see "LaRouche must be exonerated, says former Congressman Mann") .
+Thousands of parliamentarians, congressman, diplomats, community leaders and clerics around the world called for the release and full exoneration of LaRouche (see "LaRouche must be exonerated, says former Congressman Mann").
+After President Clinton took office in 1993, Mr. LaRouche was released from prison in 1994.

 On December 25, 1977, LaRouche married German political leader Helga Zepp.
 Mrs. Zepp-LaRouche is a founder of the Club of Life and the Schiller Institute.